Improving transparency and data quality for government aid spending

 3. Improving the annual fund performance metrics

 The reporting in RODA has been about activity and financials so far.
-There’s also an annual job to collect fund performance data.
+But there’s also an annual job to collect performance data.
 The new fund demanded more metrics, so this manual task was set to get much bigger.

 4. Making things easier for users